Vitamin D and neurology: Parkinson's disease

 Parkinson's disease is characterized by progressive deterioration of movement and coordination.
-Patients with Parkinson's disease lose dopaminergic (DA) neurons in the substantia nigra., a part of the brain that plays a central role in such brain functions as reward, addiction, and coordination of movement.
+Patients with Parkinson's disease lose dopaminergic (DA) neurons in the substantia nigra, a part of the brain that plays a central role in such brain functions as reward, addiction, and coordination of movement.
 Studies suggest that low vitamin D levels could play a role in PD, and in one case report, vitamin D supplements lessened parkinsonian symptoms.
 In a study of vitamin D receptor knockout mice, mice without VDR exhibited motor impairments similar to impairments seen in patients with Parkinson's disease.
 One proposed mechanism linking vitamin D to Parkinson's disease involves the Nurr 1 gene.
 Vitamin D deficiency is associated with decreased expression of the Nurr1 gene, a gene responsible for development of DA neurons.
 It is therefore plausible that a lack of Nurr1 expression leads to impaired DA neuronal development.
 Failure to form DA neurons would lead to lower dopamine concentrations in the basal ganglia.
-Additionally, rats lacking Nurr1 exhibited hypoactivity followed by death shortly after birth.
+Additionally, rats lacking Nurr1 exhibited hypoactivity followed by death shortly after birth.Non-motor symptoms may be influenced by vitamin D deficiency; for example, orthostatic hypotension has been inversely associated with decreased vitamin D levels.